What Is It?

 When To Call A Professional

 Because nabothian cysts are normal and do not cause any symptoms, you probably will not know they are there.
-However, if you are an adult woman who is sexually active, it is important to visit your gynecologist at least once a year for a routine checkup.

 The prognosis is excellent.